Table of Contents

 Mark Few earned a salary of $2.1 million for the 2021/22 season as a head coach for Gonzaga, per US Weekly.
 In 2009, his salary was $92 thousand, which saw a whooping rise to $3.1 million in 2019.

 During the pandemic, his salary was reverted to $1.9 million due to account pay reductions.
 Albeit the rise and fall of his career earnings, Mark has established himself as a powerhouse among head coaches.

-Calculating his total salaries since 2011, Mark has made career earnings up to $20 million.
+Calculating his total salaries since 2011, Mark has made career earnings of up to $20 million.

 During the start of his coaching career, he served as an unpaid part-time assistant for Creswell High School in 1983.
 He mastered his coaching skills and was advanced to a paid position in 1986 until he served for Creswell till 1988.